UGC Marketing Examples for 2025 (+ Takeaways)

 Motivate participation with incentives that align with your brand and audience interests.
 Prizes related to adventure, technology, or exclusive experiences can drive higher engagement and excitement.
 Foster a community around shared passions and experiences.
 By celebrating user achievements and creating opportunities for interaction, brands can strengthen loyalty and advocacy among their customer base.

 Airbnb has embraced user-generated content (UGC) as a powerful tool to showcase the unique and personalized experiences available through their platform.
-In 2024, they focused on highlighting local experiences through their #StayLocal campaign.
+They focused on highlighting local experiences through their #StayLocal campaign.
 This initiative encouraged guests to share their authentic and memorable moments from Airbnb stays, emphasizing connections with local cultures, communities, and activities.

 Participants were invited to share photos, videos, and stories on social media using the campaign hashtag (#StayLocal).
 These submissions depicted a wide range of experiences, from culinary adventures and cultural exchanges to outdoor explorations and hidden gems discovered through Airbnb stays.
 By showcasing these diverse perspectives, Airbnb not only promoted the richness of local travel but also encouraged prospective travelers to explore destinations through the eyes of locals.